 How much does business insurance cost for a mortgage broker?

-For a sole mortgage broker focused on residential lending, PI and public liability cover typically costs $1,200 - $3,500 per year.
-A comprehensive package including PI ($2M), cyber liability, statutory liability, and management liability for a broking firm with multiple advisers may cost $4,000 - $15,000+ per year.
-Premiums vary significantly based on loan volumes, services offered, lender panel size, and claims history.
+A sole mortgage broker focused on residential lending can generally secure PI and public liability cover for $1,200 to $4,000 per year.
+A comprehensive package with $2M PI, cyber liability, statutory liability, and management liability for a firm with multiple brokers may cost $5,000 to $16,000 or more per year.
+Premiums vary significantly with loan volumes, services offered, panel size, and claims history.

-Many mortgage broker aggregator groups and FAP licence holders arrange group PI insurance schemes for their brokers.
-However, the terms, limits, and excesses vary between groups.
-Check exactly what your group's scheme covers, what the excess is, and whether you need additional top-up cover for your specific practice - particularly if you arrange commercial loans or high-value transactions.
+Many aggregator groups and licensees arrange group PI insurance schemes for their credit representatives.
+However, the terms, limits, and excesses vary widely between groups.
+Check exactly what your group scheme covers, what the excess is, and whether you need additional top-up cover for your specific practice - particularly if you settle commercial loans or high-value transactions.

-What's the difference between PI for residential and commercial mortgage brokers?
+What is the difference between residential and commercial broker PI?

-Commercial mortgage brokers generally pay higher PI premiums than residential-only brokers, as commercial lending carries greater exposure to client loss claims.
-Commercial loan values are typically higher, the structures more complex, and the potential for significant financial loss greater.
-However, all types of mortgage broking carry PI risk - even a straightforward residential mortgage can result in a claim if the advice is unsuitable.
+Commercial mortgage brokers generally pay higher PI premiums because commercial lending carries greater exposure.
+Loan values tend to be larger, structures more complex, and the potential for significant client financial loss greater.
+That said, even a straightforward residential mortgage can generate a claim if the advice is unsuitable.

 Do I need cyber insurance as a mortgage broker?

-Cyber liability insurance is worth considering for every mortgage broking practice.
-Brokers hold extremely sensitive client data - bank statements, income details, credit reports, property valuations, tax returns, and personal identification.
-Email interception fraud targeting property settlements is a growing threat in Australia.
-The cost of responding to a cyber incident without insurance can be devastating for a small broking practice.
+Cyber liability insurance is worth serious consideration for every mortgage broking practice.
+Brokers hold extremely sensitive client data - bank statements, payslips, tax returns, credit reports, and identification documents.
+Email interception fraud targeting property settlements is a growing threat.
+The financial impact of a cyber event without insurance can be devastating for a small practice.

-Professional indemnity policies typically cover the costs of responding to formal complaints through approved dispute resolution schemes.
-However, policy terms vary - some may cover only the legal costs of the dispute resolution process, while others may also cover any compensation awarded.
-Check your policy terms for the specific dispute resolution coverage provided.
+Professional indemnity policies typically cover the costs of responding to formal AFCA complaints.
+However, policy terms vary - some cover only legal costs of the dispute resolution process, while others also cover compensation awards.
+Check your PDS for the specific dispute resolution coverage provided.

 Does workers compensation replace the need for business insurance?

-No. workers compensation covers personal injury costs for anyone injured in Australia.
-However, ACC does not cover professional negligence claims, unsuitable loan advice claims, cyber incidents, regulatory investigations, CCCFA enforcement actions, business interruption, or legal defence costs.
-Business insurance covers the risks that workers compensation does not.
+No. Workers compensation is mandatory if you employ staff and covers work-related injuries.
+It does not cover professional negligence, unsuitable loan advice claims, cyber incidents, ASIC investigations, responsible lending enforcement actions, business interruption, or legal defence costs.
+Business insurance addresses entirely different risks.

-What happens to my insurance if I leave my FAP or broker group?
+What happens to my insurance if I change aggregator or licensee?

-When you leave a Financial Advice Provider or broker group, their insurance should cover claims arising from advice you gave while operating under their licence.
-When joining a new FAP or setting up your own, ensure you have continuous PI cover from your start date.
-If you're setting up your own FAP, arranging PI insurance is a licensing requirement before you can commence broking.
+When you move between aggregators or licensees, the outgoing group's PI insurance should cover claims arising from advice given while you operated under their ACL.
+When joining a new aggregator, ensure continuous PI cover from your start date.
+If establishing your own ACL, arranging compliant PI insurance is a licensing prerequisite.

-Disclaimer: The information on this page is for informational purposes only and does not constitute financial, insurance, or legal advice.
-All pricing shown is indicative and based on publicly available data as of early 2026.
-Actual premiums will vary based on your practice size, loan volumes, services offered, staff numbers, claims history, and chosen cover levels.
-These figures are not quotes - always obtain a personalised quote directly from the provider.
-Compare.com.au may earn referral fees from some providers featured on this page.
-This does not affect the completeness or order of our comparisons.
-For personalised financial guidance, consider consulting a licensed financial adviser.
+Disclaimer: The information on this page is general in nature and does not constitute financial, insurance, or legal advice.
+All pricing is indicative and based on publicly available data as of early 2026.
+Actual premiums depend on practice size, loan volumes, services offered, staff numbers, claims history, and chosen cover levels.
+Figures shown are not quotes - always obtain a personalised quote directly from the provider.
+InsuranceCompared.com.au may receive referral fees from providers featured on this page, which does not influence the order or completeness of our comparisons.
+For personal financial guidance, consider consulting a licensed financial adviser.

 Ready to Compare Business Insurance for Mortgage Brokers?